 A diagnosis of MS is based on medical history and neurological exam.
 Symptoms often occur years before a diagnosis is made.
 Neurologic symptoms occurring within 7 years of discharge, regardless of date of diagnosis, can be used to support service-connection for MS. Service-connection is given for disabilities that were not diagnosed while on active duty, but “presumed” to have begun during service.
 MS has a longer presumptive period of 7 years and awarded a 30% rating.

 There is no evidence suggesting Gulf War Veterans are at increased risk for MS or demyelinating diseases in general.

 There is also no demonstrated connection between Agent Orange and MS. Due to a variety of disorders that are connected to Agent Orange, the VA has created a website

 that addresses questions, and has a research program dedicated to studying this exposure and its relationship to health.

 U.S. Dept. of Veterans Affairs - MS Centers of Excellence

-In 2003 the Department of Veterans Affairs established the VA MS Centers of Excellence (MSCoE).
-The MSCoE utilize a network of regional programs, telemedicine and informatics to:
+The Department of Veterans Affairs established the VA MS Centers of Excellence (MSCoE)

 - improve care for veterans with MS,